 I secured the GoPro Hero video camera to my bicycle with the new GoPro bicycle handlebar/seatpost mount, which was quite useful for mounting the camera not only to my handlebars and seatpost, but in a number of other different places and positions as well.

-For mapping out my route, listening to music/podcasts, learning foreign languages and simply entertaining myself, my Samsung Galaxy S5 smartphone is one of my favorite bicycle touring essentials for the modern bike traveler.
+For mapping out my route, listening to music/podcasts, learning foreign languages, and simply entertaining myself, the Samsung Galaxy A53 is one of my favorite bicycle touring essentials for the modern bike traveler.

-I used a Voltaic Fuse 6 Watt solar charger to keep my smartphone, GoPro video camera and USB-powered bike lights charger up for the entire month I was on the road.
+I use this ToughTested BigFoot solar charger to keep my smartphone, GoPro video camera, and USB-powered bike lights charger while on the road.
 This solar charger works well even under low-light conditions.

 To charge my various electronics, I carried two different USB charging cables.
 One cable was used to charge my smartphone and bike lights, while the other was used to charge my GoPro video camera.

-When I crawl into my tent at night, the first thing I usually do is plug my earphones in and start listening to a podcast.
+When I crawl into my tent at night, the first thing I usually do is put my earbuds in and start listening to a podcast.
 I will cycle with the earphones in my ears in some instances, but that rarely ever happens.

 Because I travel alone and take great pride in documenting my bike tours, I travel with a Sony VCT-60AV tripod.
 It’s pretty big considering I was carrying only two small point-and-shoot cameras with me, but I like this tripod because it is so strong and reliable.

-When traveling internationally, I always bring my Travel Smart All-in-One Power Adapter with me.
+When traveling internationally, I always bring my Universal Power Adapter with me.
 This international adapter is a bit on the large side, but it’s lightweight and it has a USB charger on its side, which makes it super easy for me to recharge my smartphone, GoPro video camera and bike lights.

 In addition to the larger international power adapter, I brought a much smaller USA to European power adapter with me so I could charge more than one device at a time.
 This, for example, allowed me to charge two camera batteries at once.